TileDB-SOMA-ML

 Tuple type emitted by

-- class tiledbsoma_ml._io_batch_iterable.IOBatchIterable(chunks: List[ndarray[Any, dtype[int64]]], io_batch_size: int, obs: DataFrame, var_joinids: ndarray[Any, dtype[int64]], X: SparseNDArray, obs_column_names: Sequence[str] = ('soma_joinid',), seed: int | None = None, shuffle: bool = True, use_eager_fetch: bool = True)[source]
+- class tiledbsoma_ml._io_batch_iterable.IOBatchIterable(chunks: List[ndarray[tuple[Any, ...], dtype[int64]]], io_batch_size: int, obs: DataFrame, var_joinids: ndarray[tuple[Any, ...], dtype[int64]], X: SparseNDArray, obs_column_names: Sequence[str] = ('soma_joinid',), seed: int | None = None, shuffle: bool = True, use_eager_fetch: bool = True)[source]

 Given a list of

-, re-chunk them into (optionally shuffled)IOBatch
+obs_joinidChunks, re-chunk them into (optionally shuffled)IOBatch’s”.An

-is a tuple consisting of a batch of rows from theX
+IOBatchis a tuple consisting of a batch of rows from theXSparseNDArray, as well as the corresponding rows from theobsDataFrame.
+TheXrows are returned in an optimizedCSR_IO_Buffer.

 _mini_batch_iterable

-- class tiledbsoma_ml._mini_batch_iterable.MiniBatchIterable(io_batch_iter: IOBatchIterable, batch_size: int, use_eager_fetch: bool = True, return_sparse_X: bool = False)[source]
+- class tiledbsoma_ml._mini_batch_iterable.MiniBatchIterable(io_batch_iter: IOBatchIterable, batch_size: int, use_eager_fetch: bool = True, return_sparse_X: bool = False, gpu_shuffle: bool = False, gpu_shuffle_mode: str = 'iobatch', device: device | None = None, seed: int | None = None, epoch: int = 0)[source]

 Convert (possibly shuffled)

-’s suitable for passing to PyTorch.- io_batch_iter: IOBatchIterable
+IOBatchIterableintoMiniBatch’s suitable for passing to PyTorch.- io_batch_iter: IOBatchIterable

 x_locator